cdapio/cdap/cdap-docs/developer-manual/source/pipelines/developing-plugins/presentation-plugins.rst

 - **method:** Type of request to make when calling the plugin function from the CDAP UI (for example: GET or POST)
 - **widget:** Type of widget to use to import output schema
-- **output-property:** Property to update once the CDAP UI receives the data from the plugin method
 - **plugin-method:** Name of the plugin method to call (as exposed by the plugin)
 - **required-fields:** Fields required to call the plugin method
 - **missing-required-fields-message:** A message for the user as to why the action is